pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

 -------------|---------------------
 You want to also 'expand' list item collections like `RoleAssignments` | [Option C](#c-getting-list-items-via-the-loaditemsbycamlquery-approach): use a CAML query via the `LoadItemsByCamlQuery` methods
 You want to have more details on the list item properties (e.g. author name instead of only the author id, lookup column values) | [Option D](#d-using-the-listdataasstream-approach): use a CAML query via the `ListDataAsStream` methods
+You want to pull fields from another list into your results via the CAML `Joins` and `ProjectedFields` elements | [Option E](#e-getting-list-items-with-caml-joins-and-projectedfields): use a CAML query via the `LoadItemsByCamlQueryViaCsom` methods

 ### A. Getting list items (max 100 items)